sanjanabintaazad/codepath/README.md

 - [x] **Summary:**
 * p0f is a tool that utilizes an array of sophisticated, purely passive traffic fingerprinting mechanisms to identify the players behind any incidental TCP/IP communications (often as little as a single normal SYN) without interfering in any way.
-* Same as the other honeypots performed before, I created the VM honeypot-3, established SSH access to the VM, deploy command for pOf.
+* Same as the other honeypots performed before, I created the VM honeypot-3, established SSH access to the VM, executed the deploy command for pOf.
 I performed an attack using nmap, passing it the external IP of the pOf honeypot VM.
 As a result, my IP address is listed with several port scan records which is the evidence that the honeypot intercepted my attack.
 * pOf honeypot uses the pcap protocol.
 * Highly scalable and extremely fast identification of the operating system and software on both endpoints of a vanilla TCP connection, automated detection of connection sharing / NAT, load balancing and application-level proxying setups.
 * Detects of dishonest clients / servers that forge declarative statements such as X-Mailer or User-Agent.